1. Seamless Semantic Bonding of Audio and Vision

 Although short clips, such as 5 to 10-second clips, can be of high quality, "background wobble" or "morphing objects" can occur in longer clips.
 The high frame rate of 30 FPS is also a premium feature, where "Pro" generations use significantly more processing power and credits than "standard" versions, which can affect the cost-efficiency of such a feature, especially in long-form content.

-A6: It natively supports English and Mandarin.
-For other languages, APOB AI suggests a workaround: upload your localized audio track and use the built-in lip-sync feature to match the character's mouth movements to any language.
+Kling 2.6 natively supports English and Mandarin.
+For other languages, upload a localized audio track and use the built-in lip-sync feature to match mouth movements.
+Perfect for global campaigns, multilingual content, or e-learning videos.
+Start creating multilingual videos today!